How to celebrate Día de los Muertos in Guatemala?

 As the night comes, the cemeteries turn into big parties where the living relatives celebrate with the dead.
 Music and dancing accompany all-night feasting and communing with family both living and dead.

-Traditional foods that are prepared on the Day of the Dead often include fiambre (a cold salad-like cut dish including vegetables and meat), tamales, ayote en dulce (sweet potato in milk), and pan de muertos (a sweet bread).
+Traditional foods that are prepared on the Day of the Dead often include fiambre (a cold salad-like cut dish including vegetables and meat), tamales, ayote en dulce (sweet potato in milk), pan de muertos (a sweet bread) and caldo de gallina (chicken soup).
 Outside the cemeteries you can find plenty of food and drink stalls.
+These dishes are often enjoyed in family gatherings and are believed to please the spirits.
 The photo below was taken at a local stand where I tried some traditional tacos.

 Giant kites at Santiago Sacatepéquez and Sumpango